CCAMLR-Science/CCAMLRTOOLS/README.md

 ```

 If for example you would like to calculate the tag overlap statistics
-for all vessels in during a specific fishing season during in a specific
+for all vessels during a specific fishing season in a specific area
-area (*e.g. SSRU 881A*) you can provide the following code.
+(*e.g. SSRU 881A*) use the following code.

 ``` r
 tag_olap(ccamlr_data = ccamlr_data, taxon = "TOA", seasons = c("2017"), areas = c("881A"))